 Ireland’s hospital waiting lists for routine procedures often feature in national news reports.
 Otolaryngology (ENT) wait-times were the third-longest of the publicly visible waiting lists at January 2016.
 Accordingly, Sound Advice was invited to present at an Open Health Data Night at the Science Gallery, Trinity College Dublin, on January 20th, 2016 in a panel that included Richard Corbridge (CIO, Ireland’s Health Service Executive – HSE).

-Waiting Lists For Ireland’s ENT Services
+Waiting Times For Ireland’s Health Services

 For a time Open Knowledge Ireland has used publicly available data from the Irish government to create a visualisation of hospital waiting list times from high value, machine readable datasets for citizens in Ireland to review hospital waiting lists and plan a response.